 All students are required to take LEAD 700 their first semester in the program.
 As part of the course requirements in LEAD 700, Introduction to Leadership Studies and Ethics, students must pass the final course exam covering various approaches to the study of leadership.
 This class educates students on the core elements in the field of leadership studies to ensure students have common background knowledge for further study in leadership.
 The course final exam serves as a preliminary qualification exam to continue in the program.
 Students who do not pass the exam with a grade of B or higher on the first administration will be given an opportunity to study further and retake the exam.
 Only one retake is permitted.
 Failure to pass this exam will result in dismissal from the program.
-Students must receive a passing grade of B or better in LEAD 700 to continue in the program work with the faculty of record to develop a comprehensive exam study guide for the exam based on the following:
+Students must receive a passing grade of B or better in LEAD 700 to continue in the program.

-Comprehensive Exam Procedure
+Comprehensive Exam

 The comprehensive exam is a written exam covering program topics for breadth and depth.
-Preparation for this exam will be part of the LEAD 890 - Advanced Leadership Dynamics but truly takes place throughout the program.
-During this course, students will
+Preparation for this exam takes place throughout the program, and students should consistently track key concepts and integrate learning across the curriculum.
+Through their coursework, students should develop a comprehensive exam study guide for the exam based on the following:

-- 1. Leadership theories and research as well as the role of leadership in strategic change; - 2.
-Statistical analysis literacy with respect to study design, analysis, and assessment/evaluation strategies; - 3.
-Area of emphasis themes as designated by your advisor.
+- 1. Leadership theories and research as well as the role of leadership in strategic change. - 2.
+Statistical analysis literacy with respect to study design, analysis, and assessment/evaluation strategies.